Call us on 0800 464 3677

 Is equity release regulated?

-If you’re thinking of taking an equity release plan, our advice is fully regulated by the Financial Conduct Authority and the plans we recommend meet the Equity Release Council standards.
+If you’re thinking of taking an equity release plan, the plans we recommend meet the Equity Release Council standards.

 Protecting your interests

-It’s a Financial Conduct Authority requirement that you get appropriate advice before taking out equity release.
+It’s a regulatory requirement that you get appropriate advice before taking out equity release.
 At Mortgage Advice Bureau Later Life, you’ll only ever deal with qualified, specialist equity release advisers.

 From start to finish, we’re here to make sure you do what’s most suitable for you – whether that’s taking advantage of your property’s value with an equity release plan or not.
 We’ll make sure you have all the facts and understand your options before you decide to go ahead.